PinzhenChen/context-synthesis/README.md

 - `generate_synthetic_context.py`: Generates background context based on instruction-answer pairs
 - `convert_to_chat_format.py`: Wraps the data in chat format, and extends context length by concatenating multiple contexts (optional)
 - We use [vllm](https://github.com/vllm-project/vllm) as the inference engine for open-source LLMs.
 Please follow their repository instructions to set up the inference environment
-- For proprietary models like GPT-4o, we recommend using batched API calls to save costs (script coming soon)
+- For proprietary/API-based models like GPT-4o, we recommend using batched API calls to save costs.
+Please refer to `context_synthesis_via_api.sh` and the python scripts therein for an example.

 #### Data Download
 In our experiments, we perform both: